Chris Dobey: 2021

-In 2021, Dobey won his first PDC ranking title the 18th Players Championship event in Coventry.
+In 2021, Dobey won his first PDC ranking title at Players Championship 18 in Coventry.
 Along the way he defeated Jeff Smith, Luke Humphries, William Borland, Jonny Clayton, Stephen Bunting, Maik Kuivenhoven & José de Sousa.
-Dobey then went on to claim his 2nd ranking title at PC28 in Barnsley including a phenomenal Semi-Final clash with Rob Cross where the pair threw a combined average of 224.68 (111.73 for Chris).
+Dobey then went on to claim his 2nd ranking title at PC28 in Barnsley, he defeated Rob Cross in the semi-finals where the pair threw a combined average of 224.68 (111.73 for Dobey).